Dosage Form: ointment

-This drug is contraindicated in individuals with a history of sensitivity reactions to any of its components.
+This drug is contraindicated in patients with known hypersensitivity to any of the constituents of the product.

 Polyethylene glycol can be absorbed from open wounds and damaged skin and is excreted by the kidneys.
 In common with other polyethylene glycol-based ointments, Mupirocin ointment should not be used in conditions where absorption of large quantities of polyethylene glycol is possible, especially if there is evidence of moderate or severe renal impairment.

-Use this medication only as directed by your healthcare provider.
+Information for Patients: Use this medication only as directed by the healthcare provider.
 It is for external use only.
 Avoid contact with the eyes.
-The medication should be stopped and your healthcare practitioner contacted if irritation, severe itching, or rash occurs.
+If Mupirocin ointment gets in or near the eyes, rinse thoroughly with water.
+The medication should be stopped and the healthcare provider contacted if irritation, severe itching, or rash occurs.

-If impetigo has not improved in 3 to 5 days, contact your healthcare practitioner.
+If impetigo has not improved in 3 to 5 days, contact the healthcare provider.

-Reproduction studies have been performed in rats and rabbits with Mupirocin administrated subcutaneously at doses up to 22 and 43 times, respectively, the human topical dose (approximately 60 mg Mupirocin per day) on a mg/m2 basis and revealed no evidence of harm to the fetus due to Mupirocin.
+Pregnancy: Teratogenic Effects: Pregnancy Category B: Reproduction studies have been performed in rats and rabbits with Mupirocin administered subcutaneously at doses up to 22 and 43 times, respectively, the human topical dose (approximately 60 mg Mupirocin per day) on a mg/m2 basis and revealed no evidence of harm to the fetus due to Mupirocin.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

-The safety and effectiveness of Mupirocin ointment have been established in the age range of 2 months to 16 years.
-Use of Mupirocin ointment in these age groups is supported by evidence from adequate and well-controlled studies of Mupirocin ointment in impetigo in pediatric patients studied as a part of the pivotal clinical trials (see CLINICAL STUDIES).
+Pediatric Use: The safety and effectiveness of Mupirocin ointment have been established in the age range of 2 months to 16 years.
+Use of Mupirocin ointment in these age groups is supported by evidence from adequate and well-controlled trials of Mupirocin ointment in impetigo in pediatric subjects studied as a part of the pivotal clinical trials (see CLINICAL STUDIES).

-The following local adverse reactions have been reported in connection with the use of Mupirocin ointment: Burning, stinging, or pain in 1.5% of patients; itching in 1% of patients; rash, nausea, erythema, dry skin, tenderness, swelling, contact dermatitis, and increased exudate in less than 1% of patients.
-Systemic reactions to Mupirocin ointment have occurred rarely.
+The following local adverse reactions have been reported in connection with the use of Mupirocin ointment: burning, stinging, or pain in 1.5% of subjects; itching in 1% of subjects; rash, nausea, erythema, dry skin, tenderness, swelling, contact dermatitis, and increased exudate in less than 1% of subjects.

 Mupirocin Dosage and Administration